Tyrone Taylor Player Props: Brewers vs. Giants

 - Taylor hit .233 with 21 doubles, three triples, 17 home runs and 22 walks.

-- Taylor drove in a run in 34 games last season out of 120 (28.3%), including multiple RBIs in 9.2% of those games (11 times) and three or more RBIs on six occasions..
+- Taylor drove in a run in 28.3% of his 120 games last year, with more than one RBI in 9.2% of those contests (11).
+He drove in three or more runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.